Land mines in the Falkland Islands: Progress

-Early operations were largely focused on the mine fields closest to Stanley, many of which were on public-access recreation land.
-By 2016 the teams had cleared 30 mine fields, removing 4,000 anti-personnel and 1,000 anti-tank mines, which allowed 7000000 sqm of land to be returned to use.
-By this point all mine fields adjacent to main roads, at risk from errant vehicles, had been cleared.
+Early operations were largely focused on the minefields closest to Stanley, many of which were on public-access recreation land.
+By 2016 the teams had cleared 30 minefields, removing 4,000 anti-personnel and 1,000 anti-tank mines, which allowed 7000000 sqm of land to be returned to use.
+By this point all minefields adjacent to main roads, at risk from errant vehicles, had been cleared.

-During the 2016/17 season, seven teams cleared 3,000 anti-personnel and 150 anti-tank mines from 47 mine fields.
+During the 2016/17 season, seven teams cleared 3,000 anti-personnel and 150 anti-tank mines from 47 minefields.
 By December 2017 70% of all known land mines had been removed.
 In the same year the UK Foreign and Commonwealth Office and the Ministry of Defence committed a further £20 million of funding for future clearance works, the works had cost £16 million up to that point.
 One of the demining operatives was injured by an explosion on 27 February 2017 after hitting the side of a mine with a tool.
 He avoided serious injury, only requiring stitches to his hand and a finger.

 In February 2018 Goose Green became the first settlement on the islands to be fully cleared of mines.
 At the end of 2018 some 35 areas remained to be cleared.
-These comprised 27 known mine fields (totalling 997930 sqm) and 8 areas suspected to be mined but where an additional technical survey was required (163460 sqm).
+These comprised 27 known minefields (totalling 997930 sqm) and 8 areas suspected to be mined but where an additional technical survey was required (163460 sqm).
 The expected completion date for demining operations was March 2020, though this was later extended to December 2020 after removal operations were hindered by the COVID-19 pandemic.
 The last land mines were lifted in 2020.

 The British Foreign Office announced on 10 November 2020 that, as the removal of the final land mines was completed, the country had now fulfilled its obligations under the Anti-Personnel Mine Ban Convention, with no known land mines remaining on any British soil.
 The formal declaration was made to the Convention at the conference in Geneva on 19 November.